 But the darkness brings with it its own form of quiet time and a chance to finally find time for other projects.
 Homey projects.
 I am starting to can our garden produce, and the additional abundance our neighbours are giving us.
 There will be the chance to sit down to knitting, mending, card making, letter writing, reading, oh, so much reading, and whatever else my heart or imagination turns me to.

-My new project for this autumn is a rag rug, of which I have been stockpiling old worn out clothes at the ready since last winter ended.
-This has been on my bucket list for awhile, and seems perfect to make in time for colder weather as we have old linoleum floors in our restoration home.
+My continuing project for this autumn is a large rag rug for our living room.
+I have been stockpiling old worn out clothes and particularly holey socks at the ready since last winter ended.
+This has been on my bucket list for awhile, but will hopefully get done this year.
+It is a perfect project for colder weather as we have old linoleum floors in our restoration home that could do with warming up.
 (Some day to be gorgeous wooden floors, on which the rag rug will not only be functional but also beautiful.)

 Quiet time is truly a favourite thing and my reason for looking forward to darker days.

 PS.
 If you wish to know how to re-purpose old socks… You cut them like you would peel an orange, with the idea of creating one long peel.
 I start at the top, cutting diagonal across the elastic section and then continue cutting in a spiral downward.
 I keep the width at about an inch / 2 cm wide.